Impact and Programs

 4. To pass resolutions of support for CEDAW, the UN Convention on the Elimination of Discrimination Against Women, in at least three more Minnesota cities;

-5. To support a bill for forensic exam reform in Minnesota;
+5. To support a bill to eliminate child marriage in Minnesota;

-6. To raise awareness about and support for the International Criminal Court;
+6. To increase awareness about and support for the International Criminal Court;

 7. To support local initiatives to address climate change;

-8. To address the current conflicts in Burma, Syria, Yemen, and Central African Republic through educational events and policy support.
+8. To address the current conflicts in Myanmar, Syria, Yemen, China, and other locations through educational events and policy support.

 Community or Constituency Served